 6. Luxe lighting

-This dark hallway has been lit up with gorgeous luxurious hallway lighting.
-The light pendants really make a statement with the awesome pattern they are illuminating onto the ceiling and onto the walls which have a texture to them.
+Make sure you brighten up your dark hallway with gorgeous luxurious hallway lighting.
+The elaborate light pendant here really makes a statement with the awesome pattern it creates when illuminating onto the ceiling.

 7. Hanging space

 Make the most of limited hallway space by installing as many hooks as you can.
 I love traditional style coat hooks near the door that work so well for coats and bags.
 Or, you could go for contemporary hooks that work so well to hang plants.